psarando/shire-reckoning/README.md

-  [was the start of the legal year in England](https://en.wikipedia.org/wiki/Gregorian_calendar#Beginning_of_the_year) (also known as [Lady Day](https://en.wikipedia.org/wiki/Lady_Day#Non-religious_significance)) before the adoption of the Gregorian calendar in 1752, which converted to Gregorian April 5 at that time.
+  [was the start of the legal year in England](https://en.wikipedia.org/wiki/Gregorian_calendar#Beginning_of_the_year) (also known as [Lady Day](https://en.wikipedia.org/wiki/Lady_Day#Non-religious_significance)) before the adoption of the Gregorian calendar in 1752, and Julian March 25 converted to Gregorian April 5 at that time.
   Then the Julian March 25 corresponded to Gregorian April 6 in the year 1800 (when the Gregorian calendar omitted its leap-day but the Julian calendar did not), and [April 6 is still the start of the United Kingdom's tax year to this day](https://en.wikipedia.org/wiki/Quarter_days#In_England).